Byrnetp/space-monkeys-group-project/SQL_TESTING.md

 Expected result:

-Transfusion id: 1
+- Transfusion id: 1
-Hospital : 4
+- Hospital : 4
-Comment: Throwing up multiple times a day
+- Comment: Throwing up multiple times a day

 Actual result:
-Transfusion id: 1
+- Transfusion id: 1
-Hospital : 4
+- Hospital : 4
-Comment: Throwing up multiple times a day
+- Comment: Throwing up multiple times a day

 Status (Pass/Fail, when this test was performed):
-Pass
+- Pass

 Notes:
-Uses ComplicationReport.html, ComplicationReport.html, ComplicationReport.js and sm_dbAPI.py.
+- Uses ComplicationReport.html, ComplicationReport.html, ComplicationReport.js and sm_dbAPI.py.

 Post-conditions (what must be true about the system when the test has completed successfully):
-The new data (Comments) should be able to be viewed in the 'Report Complications Page'.
+- The new data (Comments) should be able to be viewed in the 'Report Complications Page'.

 ### <u>View Complication Reports Page</u>

 #### Table Description
 Use case name:
-    Test Complication Table
+- Test Complication Table
-    Test Transfusion Table
+- Test Transfusion Table

 Description:
--The View Complication Reports Page uses 2 functions (getTransfusion(), getComplication())to fetch data from the 'Transfusion Table' where a user can search a complication report using the 'Transfusion_ID' key to access the 'Comments'.
+- The View Complication Reports Page uses 2 functions (getTransfusion(), getComplication())to fetch data from the 'Transfusion Table' where a user can search a complication report using the 'Transfusion_ID' key to access the 'Comments'.
 Other informations would be displayed (Hospital_ID, Amount, Patient_ID, etc) fetching the data from Transfusion Table using the 'Transfusion_ID'.

 Pre-Conditions:
-    Ensure that the data from the tables exist.
+- Ensure that the data from the tables exist.

 #### Test to verify each table
  1. Navigate to View Complication Report page
  2. Search for the transfusion_ID